Function Health

 Here's what I think Function did well: the blood test report is attractive and well-designed, with nice colors.
 The pricing is cheaper than what I could get myself or from my doctor.

-I think Function's price of $365 is also higher than newer alternatives, like Superpower ($199) and Empirical ($190).
+Function's price of $365 is higher than newer alternatives, like Superpower ($199) and Empirical ($190).
+I thought Function was worth the money initially, but now there are competitors that are cheaper and offer more value.

 What's included in Function's blood test